 But the company might want to further diversify its products and services based on any restrictions that forthcoming antitrust lawsuits may bring.

-subscriptions work better with our packages."
+work better with our packages."
 Those packages are broken down into Video Entertainment, Audio Entertainment, and Security.
-There are bundles and plans for services such as phone,
+There are bundles and plans for services such as phone, television,

 Google argues that its hardware works best with its hardware and the paid services.
 Offerings tied to the subscriptions are divided into four categories: